NFL Rumors: Jay Ajayi Could Land With The Vikings, Dolphins, Or Panthers If Eagles Don’t Want Him

-The NFL free agent season for 2019 opened two months ago and many of the big names in the league have found their homes.
-Here it is now the middle of May and there are still a number of big names still available who could provide a huge boost for teams around the NFL.
-One of those is running back Jay Ajayi who could land with the Philadelphia Eagles again, but there may be better options for him out there.
+The NFL free agency period for 2019 opened two months ago, and many of the big names in the league have found their homes.
+Now, in mid-May, there are still a number of big names still available — players who could provide a huge boost for teams around the NFL.
+One of those star players is running back Jay Ajayi, who could land with the Philadelphia Eagles again.
+However, there may be even better options for him out there.

-Ajayi has only played four seasons in the NFL, but he still has yet to play a full one for any team.
-Coming off of an ACL injury, Ajayi played just four games for the Eagles last season and racked up a mere 184 yards and three touchdowns before being shut down for the year.
+Ajayi has only played four seasons in the NFL, but he still has yet to play a full season for any team.
+Coming off of an ACL injury, Ajayi played just four games for the Eagles last season.
+He racked up a mere 184 yards and three touchdowns before being shut down for the year.

-If he is able to bounce back from this latest injury and return to the form he had with the Miami Dolphins in 2016, he’d be a true asset to any team.
-That season, he had 1,272 yards and eight touchdowns and brought forth a lot of attention from the rest of the NFL.
+If he is able to bounce back from this latest injury — and return to the form he was in with the Miami Dolphins, in 2016 — he’d be a true asset to any team.
+That season, he had 1,272 yards and eight touchdowns, and brought forth a lot of attention from the rest of the NFL.

 Right now, the Eagles could possibly bring back Ajayi, but it is seeming less and less likely as the offseason continues.
-NJ.com reports that the Carolina Panthers appear to be the best fit for him as he could work alongside Christian McCaffrey, but there are other possibilities on the table too.
+NJ.com reports that the Carolina Panthers appear to be the best fit for him — as he could work alongside Christian McCaffrey — but there are other possibilities on the table, too.

 Where will Jay Ajayi land in free agency? ????https://t.co/nQEYvEEQA0